Samizdat: Religious

-Nationalist
+National

-Jewish samizdat importantly advocated for the end of repression of Jews in the USSR and expressed a desire for exodus, the ability to leave Russia for an Israeli homeland.
-Jewish samizdat encouraged Zionism.
-The exodus movement also broached broader topics of human rights and freedoms of Soviet citizens.
-However, a divide existed within Jewish samizdat between authors who advocated exodus, and those who argued that Jews should remain in the USSR to fight for their rights.
+Jewish samizdat advocated for the end of repression of Jews in the USSR and some expressed a desire for aliyah, the ability to leave Russia for an Israeli homeland.
+The aliyah movement also broached broader topics of human rights and freedoms of Soviet citizens.
+However, a divide existed within Jewish samizdat between more militant authors who advocated Jewish emigration and wrote mostly in politically-focused periodicals, and those who argued that Jews should remain in the USSR to inculcate Jewish consciousness and culture, writing in periodicals centered on cultural-literary information.

-Crimean Tatars and Volga Germans also created samizdat, protesting the state's refusal to allow them to return to their homelands following Stalin's death.
+Crimean Tatars, Volga Germans, and Meskhetian Turks also created samizdat literature, protesting the state's refusal to allow them to return to their homelands following Stalin's death.
+Descriptions in the samizdat literature of Crimean Tatars, Volga Germans, and Meskhetian Turks documenting the political injustices borne by those peoples are dominated by references to "genocide" and "concentration camps".
 Ukrainian samizdat opposed the assumed superiority of Russian culture over the Ukrainian and condemned the forced assimilation of Ukrainians to the Russian language.

-In addition to samizdat focused on Jewish, Ukrainian, and Crimean Tartar concerns, authors also advocated the causes of a great many other nationalities.

 Contraband audio

 Ribs, "music on the ribs", "bone records", or roentgenizdat (roentgen- from the Russian term for X-ray, named for Wilhelm Röntgen) were homemade phonograph records, copied from forbidden recordings that were smuggled into the country.
-Their content was Western rock and roll, jazz, mambo, and other music, and music by banned emigres.
+Their content was Western rock and roll, jazz, mambo, and other music, and music by banned emigres, such as Pyotr Leshchenko and Alexander Vertinsky.
 They were sold and traded on the black market.

 Each disc is a thin, flexible plastic sheet recorded with a spiral groove on one side, playable on a normal phonograph turntable at 78 RPM.
 They were made from an inexpensive, available material: used X-ray film (hence the name roentgenizdat).
 Each large rectangular sheet was trimmed into a circle and individually recorded using an improvised recording lathe.
-The discs and their limited sound quality resemble the mass-produced flexi disc, and may have been inspired by it.
+The discs and their limited sound quality resemble the mass-produced flexi discs and may have been inspired by it.

 Magnitizdat (magnit- from magnitofon, the Russian word for tape recorder) is the distribution of sound recordings on audio tape, often of bards, Western artists, and underground music groups.
 Magnitizdat replaced roentgenizdat, as it was cheaper and more efficient method of reproduction that resulted in higher quality copies.

 Further influence

-After Bell Labs changed its UNIX licence in 1979 to make dissemination of the source code illegal, the 1976 Lions book which contained the source code had to be withdrawn, but illegal copies of it circulated for years.

-The act of copying the Lions book was often referred to as samizdat.
 In hacker and computer jargon, the term samizdat was used for the dissemination of needed and hard to obtain documents or information.

-The hacker journal PoCGTFO calls its distribution permissions a samizdat licence.